microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/rbacapplication-post-roleassignments.md

 #### Request

-The following example assigns a principal User Admin role over an administrative unit.
+The following example assigns a principal the User Administrator role over an administrative unit.

 <!-- {